Sofitch/mern-proj/notes.md

 - To show data or authenticate users, we send a request to the backend.
 The backend is an Express app running in a Node Js environment, which interacts with the database to get or update data.
     - Express is a framework for Node to facilitate creating APIs

-- MongoDB is a noSLQ database
+- MongoDB is a noSLQ database - instead of using tables and columns, it uses documents that resemble JSON objects, which makes it easy to use with a node application

 ## First steps